-Snoring is more serious than being one of the many ways you annoy your spouse.
+Snoring is more serious than being one of the many ways you annoy your spouse if it’s related to sleep apnea.
 Hey, if you’re single and no one’s sharing the bed, then no one can hear you snore and it’s not even a problem, right?

 Not necessarily.
 Snoring is often not just a problem itself but rather a symptom of a more sinister issue: sleep apnea.
 The tens of millions of Americans that are affected by this potentially dangerous disorder experience interrupted or shallow breathing episodes (lasting about 10 to 60 seconds per episode) regularly during sleep.
 Some people experience hundreds of these episodes every night.